-Jennifer Downs is a licensed Acupuncturist, RN currently practicing in Baltimore serving people of all ages.
+Jennifer Downs is a licensed Acupuncturist, RN in practice since 1980.
+She is currently practicing in Baltimore serving people of all ages.

 Acupuncture treatment increases vitality, the innate capacity for healing, and provides relief of a great many symptoms.

 Individual acupuncture treatment plans are developed by observing and assessing patterns of imbalance.
 People of all ages benefit from acupuncture for a variety of conditions and concerns: